umaojha/sarcasm/README.md

 - Only the original `text` and `label` columns come from the Swami et al. dataset.
 - All other columns (`clean_tweet`, `English`, `hindi`, `sentiment`) were prepared by the authors as part of the research workflow.
-- The dataset is shared here solely for review and reproducibility, as requested by the reviewer.